acolono/ACONA-WordPress/README.md

 If you want to destroy the development environment and start from scratch run `./cli.sh clean`.
 This will *not* remove the configuration created with `./cli.sh init`, so you could run `./cli.sh start` right after.

+### Exporting plugin

+If you want to install the production version the easiest way to export the plugin is this command:

+    ./cli.sh wp dist-archive /var/www/html/wp-content/plugins/acona /var/www/html/wp-content/plugins/acona/acona.zip